 A mother.
 A mother, as Wikipedia says ” is a substance composed of a form of cellulose and acetic acid bacteria that develops on fermenting alcoholic liquids, which turns alcohol into acetic acid with the help of oxygen from the air.
 It is added to wine, cider, or other alcoholic liquids to produce vinegar.”

 I originally made my mother from mixing a bottle of Bragg’s apple cider vinegar with the mother with an equal amount of apple juice.
-After letting it sit it began to form a mother on top.
-I let the mother grow a bit then took that mother and a small amount of the vinegar that was made while the mother was growing and started another batch with slightly more apple juice than the previous 1-1 ratio.
+After sitting for a while it began to form a mother on top.
+I let the mother grow a bit then took that mother and a small amount of the vinegar, that was made while the mother was growing, and started another batch with slightly more apple juice than the previous 1-1 ratio.
 And we’ve been up and running ever since.

 The resulting vinegar tastes great- use as you would use store brought apple cider vinegar.
 It takes less than 5 minutes to make.
 I make about 2-3 batches a year- making about a half gallon at a time.
 Other than the initial cost of the bottle of Braggs vinegar with the mother my only cost is the apple juice.
 I cook and clean with the vinegar but I do not do my canning with it.
 In order to can with homemade vinegar it is important to get a hydrometer (anywhere with homebrew supplies should carry one) in order to insure the vinegar is acidic enough..